What Causes Histamine Intolerance?

 - Level of Histamine Consumption - histamine is consumed mainly through food, but also through environmental and plant exposures.

 - Amount of Bacterial Production of Histamine - Bacteria produce histamine by converting the amino acid histidine into histamine.
+Even your probiotics can actually contribute to higher histamine levels - so, ensure you are taking a histamine safe probiotic with bacteria that won't produce more histamine.

 - The Amount of Histamine Released from Mast Cells - Histamine is typically released from mast cells in response to allergens, however if mast cells are unstable, histamine can be released at higher-than-normal levels.